EmpiresCommunity/website-hugo-deif/content/posts/empiresmod-update-2-38-3/index.md

 - Changed **emp_sv_player_refinery_multiplier** to allow input values of 0 to disable this functionality entirely.

 ## Script/Game Balance
+### Infantry Weapons
+- NF Heavy Carbine
+	- Increased spread for all player stances.
+This was too accurate overall, but mostly when prone.
 ### Vehicle Armors
 - Pykrete Armor has been renamed to Ablative Armor
 - Ablative Armor